 We do not collect other personal data than the personal data you have given us directly.

-Signed up users: We collect the above-mentioned information about you to find potential investment ideas targeted your profile as well as for statistical and research purposes based on our legitimate interests in analyzing our potential customer segment and user group of our website and teaser, cf. GDPR art.
+Signed up users: We collect the above-mentioned information about you in order to identify our users either directly or indirectly, and to better offer our services, cf. GDPR art.
 6(1)(f), cf. the Danish Data Protection Act section 6 and our further processing are necessary to fulfill our contract with you, cf. GDPR art.
 6(1)(b), cf. the Danish Data Protection Act section 6.

 Business Partners and Individuals: Our processing is based on our legitimate interests in ensuring necessary day-to-day contact with our current and potential business partners.